 There is a definite breed and bloodline association with aggressive and aloof tendencies in dogs.
 You will find more about that through the link at the top of this page.
 The puppies of a good family pet almost always carry the same set of “friendly” genes of their parents.
-When you choose a dog based on its AKC pedigree, its striking appearance, its presence in a movie you liked or its current trendiness, its suitability as a companion, a friend, a member of your household and a playmate for your children is always open to question.
-You can read some pointers on choosing a dog here, here and here.
+Some folks choose a dog based on its AKC pedigree, its striking appearance, its presence in a movie you liked or the breed’s current trendiness.
+When you do that, the dog’s its suitability as a companion, a friend, a household member and a playmate for your children is always open to question.
+You can read some pointers I believe in when choosing a pet here, here and here.

-Since the fighting breeds “lock” onto the object they are biting and have abnormally-powerful crushing jaw muscles, they are high on the list of the dogs causing severe wounds to children and other dogs.
+Since dog fighting breeds “lock” onto the object they are biting and have abnormally-powerful crushing jaw muscles, they are high on the list of the dogs causing severe wounds to children and other dogs.
 There are a lot of apologists for those breeds – including the ASPCA.
-But the fact that ~ 85% of them are not dog or human-aggressive does not change the fact that ~15% are.
-Nor does it change their anatomy or the statistics. ( ref1, ref2, ref3, ref4 )
+But the fact that ~ 90% of fighting breeds are not dog or human-aggressive does not change the fact that ~10% are.
+Nor does it change injury statistics.
+Read those sad statistics here , here , here ,& here .

 Top “problem breeds” change over time.
 As a breed becomes popular, dogs with unstable temperaments and poor general health tend to increase in number.
 Dog breeding is a business.
 Professional and non-professional breeders generate these psychologically and physically problematic dogs to meet increased buyer demand.
 When demand for a breed is high, potential buyers tend not to be as choosy in selecting a puppy.
 As the popularity of a breed declines, the frequency of health and personality problems tend to decline as well.